Gassandrid/ewan.my/content/Thoughts/Why uncreated notes don't work.md

 This also gives me the opportunity to populate the task with some gibberish fleeting thoughts so that I can recover the goal easier.

 And, for a little extra bonus, it makes the graph view look cooler 😎

+---

+Now, it is a fact that no matter what, **Uncreated Notes** will end up existing, just because of how I write notes + how the Obsidian Web Clipper captures Authors.
+The important thing to do is to address them as they come, and dedicate some amount of time to [[Private/Garden Tending|Garden Tending]] every now and then.